 Spring water can make your espresso taste very good.
 But before you choose it, check how many minerals are in the brand you want to use.
 Also think about how using bottled water might affect the environment.

-5. Mineralized Water: Custom-Made for Your Espresso
+5. Reverse Osmosis Water: A Pure Foundation for Your Espresso

 How It Helps Your Espresso